Bragegs/DropDownMenu/README.md

 DropDownMenu
 =========

 This library provides a very light drop down menu in swift.
-The buttons used in the example project is downloaded from [icons8](www.icons8.com).
+The icons used in the example project is downloaded from [icons8](www.icons8.com).

 How To Use
 ----------